 The museum has a strict collections policy in order to ensure we have items in our store rooms that are both relevant to the regiment’s history, and that we can care for in the correct manner.
 As a result, if you wish to donate an item of any type to the museum, then you must contact us first, using the form here so we can send you the relevant donation forms.
 All proposed donations are assessed by the curatorial team to ensure that they are not duplicates of something we already hold, and they are a suitable size and condition that can either be displayed in the galleries, or stored safely while not on display.

 If you are downsizing your house, or helping someone else with this arduous task, we are would be delighted to consider any item which is directly related to the Regiment – in particular papers and photographs as well as specific objects, which are no longer needed and would otherwise be thrown away.
 If you have photographs or other papers, and wish to keep them, could you please let us copy them to help improve our archive, and thus a more detailed knowledge of the Regiment?
-Please contact the museum first before bringing any items in or posting them to us so the curatorial team can assess the items you are offering.

 Once an item is donated to the museum, you will be asked to sign a ‘Transfer of Title’ form.
 This means that the items are now the museum’s property and will always be treated correctly under Museum Association and Accreditation guidelines.
 Once donated, you are not able to return to reclaim it at a later date if you change your mind.
 We do not accept loan items unless required for a specific temporary exhibition.